fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/11_static_variables.md

 When using static members, access them through class name + scope resolution operator (`::`).
 </div>

 It's allowed to use static members through instances for code compatibility reasons.
-If you refactor a program by adding `static` to some members (eg because you realize some variable is not needed for every object) you don't have to rewrite all the code from `f.s` to `foo::s`. *You don't have to but you should.*
+If you refactor a program by adding `static` to some members (eg because you realize some variable is not needed for every object) you don't have to rewrite all the code from `f.s` to `foo::s`. *You don't have to but you should.* Also, some templates can benefit of `.` syntax permission because they don't know whether a given function is static.

 Obviously it's better to use the designated way to access static variables - using them through instances is misleading.